 - F10 - Activate the menu bar in the active program

-- F11 - Activate Full Screen mode in Windows Explorer or Internet Explorer
+- F11 - Activate Full Screen mode in Windows/File Explorer or Internet Explorer

-- LEFT ARROW - Open the next menu to the left, or close a submenu
+- LEFT ARROW - While a menu is open (Alt key), open the next menu to the left, or close a submenu

-- RIGHT ARROW - Open the next menu to the right, or open a submenu
+- RIGHT ARROW - While a menu is open (ALT key), open the next menu to the right, or open a submenu

 - SHIFT when you insert a CD/DVD into the optical drive or connect a USB/FireWire disk - Prevent the CD/DVD/disk from automatically playing/executing or AutoPlay menu from appearing